 Twine or jute

 Cut the white burlap into little triangles, mine measure 2″h x 1 1/2″w.
 You can paint whatever designs you like on the flags, but I’ll share with you how I made mine.
 The orange polka dots were made by using the end of a paint brush, dipping it in the paint, and randomly dotting it on the burlap flag.
-I free handed the yellow chevron flags.
+I painted the yellow chevron flags free hand.
 They aren’t perfect but they turned out pretty good.
 The blue plaid was pretty easy to do using the burlap as a guide.
 Use a really thin brush and follow the burlap threads as you paint.
 Paint the vertical strips then the horizontal stripes, leave uneven spacing between the stripes.

 Paint the unfinished frame antique white, let dry, then cut out the darker burlap using the frame as I guide.
 I placed the piece of burlap over the frame and just used scissors to cut it out to the exact size as the flat piece of the frame.
 Use mod podge to attach the burlap to the frame by painting it on the wood and positioning the burlap on top.
 The mod podge dries clear.